rkargon/prompt/README.md

 - `{date}` Displays the current date and time.
 - `{host}` Displays the current host machine.
 - `{user}` Displays the current user.
-- `{virtualenv}` Displays the current virtualenv (If virtualenv is not enabled, no text is returned.)
+- `{virtualenv}` Displays the current virtualenv.
 Usually not necessary, as virtualenv adds its own prefix to the prompt string.
 - `{branch}` Displays the current version-control repository's branch.
 - `{repo}` Displays the name of this repository's local root directory.
 Use `|short` to get only the directory name and not the full path.
 - `{status}` If the current repository contains tracked changes, "!" is displayed.
 For untracked changes, "?" is displayed.
 Otherwise, no output is displayed.